pluralsh/documentation/pages/getting-started/manage-git-repositories/setting-up-gitops.md

 **If the requirements aren't fulfilled, you'll hit an error in the `plural init` setup process.
 To get started, follow these steps:**

-1. &#x20;Go to your version control provider and create a fresh repository.&#x20;
+1. Go to your version control provider and create a fresh repository.
 2. Clone the repository to the machine that you'll be running the Plural CLI on.
 3. Make sure that the repository has an initial commit (a README works).
 GitHub and GitLab provide the option to add an initial commit on creation, so choose that.
 4. Run `plural init` from the root of the repository.